cnlab/viralityPNAS/README.md

 # viralityPNAS
-Data and code for Scholz, C.S., Baek, E.B., O'Donnell, M.B., Kim, H.S., Cappella, J.N.C., Falk, E.B. (in press).
-A neural model of information virality.
-Proceedings of the National Academy of Sciences
+Data and code for Scholz, C.S., Baek, E.B., O'Donnell, M.B., Kim, H.S., Cappella, J.N.C., Falk, E.B.
+(2017).
+A neural model of valuation and information virality.
+Proceedings of the National Academy of Sciences. doi:10.1073/pnas.1615259114

 The paper can be accessed here: